Quoteme/quoteme.github.io/_posts/2020-03-02-custom_loginprompt_linux.md

 3. place this file in `/etc/systemd/system/`

-4. enable the script to run at boot: `sudo systemctl enable update_login_prompt --now`
+4. enable the script to run at boot: `sudo systemctl enable neofetch_login_prompt --now`

 5. reboot! it should work now